Wollert

 Wollert lies within the top 10% of areas nationally in terms of population growth performance according to AreaSearch analysis of short and medium-term trends

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch employs VIC State Government's Regional/LGA projections from 2023, adjusting using weighted aggregation methods to SA2 levels.
-Growth rates by age group are applied across all areas for years 2032 to 2041.
-Future trends predict exceptional growth, placing Wollert in the top 10% of statistical areas analysed by AreaSearch.
-By 2041, the area is expected to expand by approximately 48,840 persons, reflecting a total gain of 79%.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
+For areas not covered by this data, AreaSearch utilises VIC State Government's Regional/LGA projections released in 2023 with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
+Growth rates by age group from these aggregations are applied across all areas for years 2032 to 2041.
+Exceptional growth is predicted over the period, placing Wollert in the top 10 percent of statistical areas analysed by AreaSearch.
+By 2041, the suburb is expected to expand by 48,797 persons based on aggregated SA2-level projections, reflecting a gain of 78.9% in total over the 17 years.

 Frequently Asked Questions - Population